phochste/phochste.github.io/_posts/2021-02-16-linked-data-notification.md

 ---

-[Linked Data Notifications](https://www.w3.org/TR/ldn/) [LDN] is a Social Web protocol to deliver notification messages to websites.
-These notifications can be shared and reused regardless how they were generated.
+[Linked Data Notifications](https://www.w3.org/TR/ldn/) [LDN] is a Social Web protocol created by [Sarven Capadisli](https://csarven.ca/) and a W3C Recommendation to pass notification messages to and from website.
+These messages can be referenced by a URL and be shared and reused in other applications.

 ![ldn]({{site.baseurl}}/assets/images/ldn20210217/04.png)